benedictwagnall/react-project/README.md

 In the code example, handleChange calls setState with the parameter e.target.value (the contents of the input field). handleChange is called thanks to the actions of onChange, a js event handler (similar to onClick etc).
  So:

-\r The user enters something into the text box, (x).
+\n The user enters something into the text box, (x).
-\r onChange notices this and responds by calling handleChange with the new input (x) as a parameter.
+\n onChange notices this and responds by calling handleChange with the new input (x) as a parameter.
-\r handleChange calls setState on the specified attribute (username) supplying the (x) input.
+\n handleChange calls setState on the specified attribute (username) supplying the (x) input.
-\r React re-renders the virtualDOM.
+\n React re-renders the virtualDOM.
-\r React diffs the VirtualDOM and the actual DOM.
+\n React diffs the VirtualDOM and the actual DOM.
-\r actual DOM is updated.
+\n actual DOM is updated.
 \r username is now displayed as (x).